JaneliaSciComp/SongExplorer/README.md

 * "congruence-{tic,label}-<word\>.pdf plots the congruence versus
 threshold data contained in the corresponding CSV file.
-The vertical line in the left panel labelled "sparse P/R" corresponds to the threshold calculated by `Accuracy` on just the annotated points in time.
+The vertical line in the left panel labeled "sparse P/R" corresponds to the threshold calculated by `Accuracy` on just the annotated points in time.
 "dense P/R" is the threshold at which the "only SongExplorer" and "only
 <Annotator\>" lines cross (or "not SongExplorer" if there are multiple